saylesss88/nix-book/src/nix/hardening_NixOS.md

 Copy the entire block from `-----BEGIN PGP PUBLIC KEY BLOCK-----` to `-----END PGP PUBLIC KEY BLOCK-----`

+> ❗ You can also paste the above block into a public keyserver such as
+> `keys.openpgp.org`.
+This allows others to find and use your key to encrypt
+> messages or verify your signatures.
+Many tools and users rely on public key
+> servers to fetch keys automatically.
+You can also publish your revocation
+> certificates, which help others know if your key is compromised or revoked.
+> This can be a privacy concern as key servers publish (and keep) associated
+> user IDs and metadata linked to your key, such as your email.

 It's the same process as adding an SSH key, Go to Settings, SSH and GPG keys, `New GPG key` and your all set.